-Recency, Frequency, Monetary Value (RFM) Model is a marketing technique that analyzes consumer behavior and various purchase patterns and segments customers into groups based on these patterns.
+It analyzes consumer behavior and various purchase patterns and segments customers into groups based on these patterns.
 This model can be used to find the best customers for the company.
-RFM is a data-driven approach and it takes into account 3 main factors of customer behavior.
+RFM is a data-driven approach that takes into account 3 main factors of customer behavior –

 - Recency: How recently has the customer made a purchase from the company